AidanJReid/claire/README.md

 - **Logout** - Logged-in users can logout by clicking on appropriate button in the nav/sidenav, thereby ending their session.
 - **Reset Password** - Registered users having difficulty recalling their password can reset it on the login page, whereby the email address associated with their profile will receive an email with corresponding link to confirm that they want to reset their password (and subsequently choose a new password to overwrite old on in the database).
 - **Profile Page** - Unique page detailing user name, email address of account and shopping cart details.
-- **Search** - Search for keyword.
+- **Search** - Search for treatment by keyword.

 ### Features Left to Implement

-- **Filter** especially as the number of available treatments grow.
+- **Filter** - Particularly useful for certain symptoms or for specific aches.
+This would be added as the number of available treatments grow.
 Now, it's relatively manageable.
 - **Product Drill** ability to 'zoom' into treatment, see the various health benefits and perhaps a youtube tutorial showcasing treament.